Morinaga Milk Cocoa: Enjoy Japan’s Best Hot Chocolate

 Morinaga Milk Cocoa was introduced in 1919 and celebrated its 100th-anniversary last year.

 It has now become the most loved instant hot chocolate brand in Japan.

 Since the first release in 1919, Morinaga has supplemented the original with sibling products such as Cocoa 70, Pure Cocoa, and Senobi.

 And today, when Japanese people think of hot chocolate, many will be reminded of those products.

 How to Enjoy

-If you want to enjoy the original taste of the Japanese cocoa, just dissolve about 24 grams of the cocoa powder in about 120 ml of hot water.
+If you want to enjoy the original taste of the cocoa, simply dissolve about 24 grams of Milk Cocoa powder in about 120 ml of hot water.

 Taste and Nutrients

-Lastly, for those of you who are interested in the ingredients and nutrition facts, here is the label.
-According to that, with 77 kcal per 20 grams, the Morinaga Milk Cocoa powder consists of sugar, cocoa powder (22 to 24 percent cocoa butter), dextrose, skim milk powder, milk sugar, creaming powder, maltose, whole milk powder, cacao mass, salt, flavoring, pH adjuster, and emulsifier.
+Lastly, here is the ingredients and nutrition facts label.
+According to that, with 77 kcal per 20 grams, the Morinaga Milk Cocoa powder consists of sugar, cocoa powder (22-24 percent cocoa butter), dextrose, skim milk powder, milk sugar, creaming powder, maltose, whole milk powder, cacao mass, salt, flavoring, pH adjuster, and emulsifier.